jim-hill-r/aws-tools/README.md

-# cdn-tools
+# aws-tools
-Set of tools for ensuring apps work correctly out of cdns
+Misc tools for working with aws